 The focus of these interviews was on the programme theories (see chapter 1) held by respondents as to how clinical involvement in commissioning would ‘add value’ to the process.
-We then tested these programme theories in observation of CCG meetings in four case study sites.
+We then tested whether the assumptions in these programme theories are true in observation of CCG meetings in four case study sites.
 In each site we attended a range of different types of CCG meetings such as the Governing Body, executive groups, membership, and informal group meetings.
 We observed who was in the room, the extent to which clinical knowledge was mobilised, and clinician-manager interactions.
 We attended a total of 48 meetings (approx. 111 hours of observations).
 The realist approach we adopted requires the further elaboration of the initial programme theories identified, identifying the contexts and the mechanisms under which theories did or did not appear to lead to beneficial outcomes (Pawson, 2013).
 In this case the ‘outcomes’ we were looking for were evidence of clinical knowledge being mobilised in some way.

 Programme theories: how do GPs ‘add value’ to commissioning?